No COVID-19 'hero pay' upsets Minnesota child care providers

-ST. PAUL, Minn.
-(AP) — Child care providers across Minnesota are upset that they're not eligible for the state's COVID-19 “hero pay” program.
+ST. PAUL (AP) — Child care providers across Minnesota are upset that they’re not eligible for the state’s COVID-19 “hero pay” program.

 But the St. Paul Pioneer Press reported Sunday that about 6,450 child care providers who operate out of their homes are likely ineligible if they are sole proprietors rather than limited liability companies.
 The Minnesota Department of Labor and Industry has said sole proprietors and independent contractors aren’t eligible because they’re not considered employees.